imfd-stroemungsmechanik/introduction-into-cfd/index.md

 ### Notes and warnings

 Notes and warnings are coloured as a blue or red box.
 These contain useful additional information.

+{: .warning }
+> This website documents the features of the current `main` branch of the Just the Docs theme.
+See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

+{: .note }
+> This website documents the features of the current `main` branch of the Just the Docs theme.
+See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

+{: .tip }
+> This website documents the features of the current `main` branch of the Just the Docs theme.
+See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

+{: .caution }
+> This website documents the features of the current `main` branch of the Just the Docs theme.
+See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

 > [!NOTE]
 > Useful information that users should know, even when skimming content.